AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 ## Frequently asked questions {#frequently-asked-questions}

 **Q:** You can embed an adaptive form in another adaptive form.
 Can the embedded adaptive form be [!DNL Adobe Sign] enabled?
-**Ans:** No, Experience Manager [!DNL Forms do not support using an adaptive form that embeds an [!DNL Adobe Sign] enabled adaptive form for signing
+**Ans:** No, Experience Manager Forms do not support using an adaptive form that embeds an [!DNL Adobe Sign] enabled adaptive form for signing

 **Q:** When I create an adaptive form using the advanced template and open it for editing, an error message "Electronic Signature or Signers are not configured correctly." appears.
 How to resolve the error message?
 **Ans:** Adaptive form created using the advanced template is configured to use [!DNL Adobe Sign].
 To resolve the error, create and select an [!DNL Adobe Sign] cloud configuration and configure an [!DNL Adobe Sign] signer for the adaptive form.